 When it comes to reinforcing key concepts, nothing is as direct, easy to set up and effective as it is to ask true or false questions.
 We have seen many users utilise Multiple Choice to do this, however, there are a variety of templates available which can perform the same function.
-Because EdApp is free to use and easily adopted by teams, we often see it used in classrooms and workplaces as a simple and effective way to assess learners.
+Because EdApp is completely free to use and easily adopted by teams, we often see it used in classrooms and workplaces as a simple and effective way to assess learners.

 What are True or False questions?

 There’s a common misconception that true or false questions promote guessing and laziness when it comes to valuable learning.
 The truth is, if done correctly, these types of questions can facilitate just as strong of a learning outcome, according to studies conducted by the Journal of Instructional Psychology, for example.
 Like other popular forms of assessment such as multiple-choice, true and false questions indicate the level of confidence about each answer by determining the knowledge on the subject with either doubt or certainty.

 The binary nature of the answer can make it a valuable question formation because of its quick and easy response time.
 Along with a variety of other question templates, true and false can be implemented as a rapid-fire-type element of any given microlesson.
 This ensures that the lesson maintains the bite-sized amount of microlearning, where information is given and reviewed in small bursts to promote interactivity and ultimately better learning outcomes.

 Discover many ways to ask true or false questions with EdApp Authoring Tool

 Having dynamic methods of interaction within a lesson increases user engagement, and consequently increases retention.
 In this article, we will explore some of the best ways to incorporate EdApp’s interactive templates to ask true or false questions.